UK tracker mortgages explained; A complete guide

 - Is it unlikely you would be looking to raise large amounts of additional borrowing from the property for any reason during the tracker period?

 When are tracker deals a bad idea?

-If there is a very small cost benefit over fixed rates and you are unsure of the likely direction of interest rates (as is usually case) they are a generally a bad idea unless you are happy with the risk of paying more than you need to.
+If there is a very small cost benefit over fixed rates and you are unsure of the likely direction of interest rates they are generally a bad idea unless you are happy with the risk of paying more than you need to.

-If you believe interest rates are likely to rise over length of the tracker period by more than the difference to similar fixed rates then they are also likely to be a poor choice in most circumstances, or if you feel it is very likely that inflation will be high over that period.
+If you believe interest rates are likely to rise during the tracker period by more than the difference to available fixed rates then they are also likely to be a poor choice in most cases, or if you feel it is very likely that inflation will be high over that period.

-If you feel interest rates should be declining over the period of the deal also a discount or variable may be even cheaper and again if you feel inflation should be very low.
+If you feel interest rates should be declining during the deal a discount or variable may be even cheaper and also if you feel inflation should be very low.